rcsb/symmetry/symmetry-tools/docs/CeSymm.md

 Output
 ------

-By default, the program will output some basic statistics about each alignment to standard out in a simple tab-delimited format.
-This is equivalent to specifying
-<tt>--stats=-</tt>, and can be repressed with the <tt>-q</tt> option.

-Additional information can be output in the following formats.
+CE-Symm can output results in a number of formats.
+Format options may be followed by a filename (`--stats=out.txt`).
+If the filename is empty or '-', output will be sent to the terminal.
+To prevent structure names from being interpreted as filenames, it is recommended to use the hyphen explicitly (e.g. `--stats=-`, although `--stats` may work alone in some contexts).

+If no format is specified, CE-Symm will default to printing the simple format to standard out, although this can be surpressed with the `-q` option.

+The following formats are supported.
 Most formats represent the symmetry as an alignment from the structure to itself.

+* __Simple__: Intended to be a simple human-readable summary of results.
+Lists one line per query, giving the symmetry determination and information about how that conclusion was reached.
+* __Stats__: Provides more detailed statistics about each result.
+See below for a description of the fields.
-* __CE__: A single file containing all alignments in CE's traditional output format, with a line containing only '//' to separate records.
+* __TSV__: A list of aligned residues for each structure,  with a line containing only '//' to separate records.
 * __FATCAT__: A single file containing all alignments in FATCAT's traditional output format, with a line containing only '//' to separate records.
-* __TSV__: A list of aligned residues for each structure,  with a line containing only '//' to separate records.
-* __HTML__: A nicely colored display of the alignments.
-* __XML__: All the alignments in a custom XML format
+* __XML__: All the alignments in a custom XML format suitable for machine parsing.
-* __PDB__: A PDB file containing the input structure as one model, and a rotated input structure as another model.

 ***Statistics Output***

-By default (without -q), the program outputs the following statistics about each alignment performed to standard out as a tab-delimited list:
+The `--stats` option outputs a tab-delimited file with the following columns:

 - __Name__ Name of the structure
-- __Symm__ Either Y or N depending on whether CE-Symm determined the protein to be symmetric
+- __NumRepeats__ Total number of repeats detected by CE-Symm, including multiple levels of symmetry if detected.
+- __SymmGroup__ Symmetry Group of the top level of symmetry.
+This includes point group symmetry (Cn or Dn), helical symmetry (H), and translational repeats (R).
+- __Refined__ 'true' or 'false', indicating whether refinement was successful
-- __MinOrder__ If this structure is symmetric, the minimum order of symmetry detected.
+- __SymmLevels__ Number of symmetry levels detected
+- __SymmType__ OPEN or CLOSED symmetry
+- __RotationAngle__ Angle of rotation at the principal axis (degrees).
+Closed symmetry may deviate from ideal values due to the superposition procedure.
+- __ScrewTranslation__ Translation parallel the principal axis (Å)
-- __TMscore__ TM-Score of the aligned portions
+- __UnrefinedTMscore__ TM-Score of the self-alignment prior to refinement
-- __ZScore__ CE Z-Score of the aligned portion relative to non-homologous alignments
+- __UnrefinedRMSD__ RMSD of the self-alignment prior to refinement
-- __CEScore__ Raw CE score
-- __PValue__ P-value calculated from the z-score
+- __SymmTMscore__ Average pairwise TM-Score of all repeats in the alignment after refinement
-- __RMSD__ RMSD of the alignment
+- __SymmRMSD__ Average RMSD of all repeats in the alignment after refinement
-- __Length__ Number of aligned residues
+- __RepeatLength__ Number of aligned residues in each repeat
-- __Coverage__ Percentage of residues included in the alignment
+- __CoreLength__ Number of _ungapped_ columns in the alignment
-- __%ID__ Percent sequence identity between aligned portions
-- __%Sim__ Percent sequence similarity between aligned portions
-- __time__ Time required for the alignment itself (seconds)
+- __Length__ Total length of the protein
+- __Coverage__ Fraction of the protein aligned

 License & Availability
 ----------------------